Xiderni/SMA_final_project/README.md

 From the obtained representation we notice a consistent predilection for HR terms in the case of left wing, right wing and centre-aligned media.
 Centre-aligned media lead the table for what concerns the usage of both HR and IB terms.
 The average HR/IR ratio indicates a prevalence of HR oriented articles.

+However, great differences between newspapers can be noticed.
+It could be possible to argue that the HR/IB usage difference depends more on the newspapers themselves and their style of reporting than on the media alignment.
+Daily newspapers favour HR terms, as opposed to weekly releases.

 **gras**